ZolanaPrime/stellaris-small-tweaks/README.md

 # v1.3.1 New Features:

 - Updated for compatibility with Stellaris v3.9.3 (Caelum)
-- Non Hegemony Federations now default to not allowing subject members.
+- In vanilla, non-Hegemony Federations now default to not allowing subject members.
 - The tweaks for these are still available, but the default behaviour text has been amended to reflect this change.

 # Full list of available tweaks: